 Dr. Franklin is also very interested in how student individual identities, including gender, race, LGBTQ+ status, and others, give rise to different experiences within physics and STEM environments.
 This extends beyond the classroom, and recent research has looked at differential perceptions of undergraduate research experiences, exploring understanding of what faculty can do to promote inclusive, respectful environments in both the classroom and research lab.

 Dr. Kelly Martin

 Deaf and hard-of-hearing (D&HH) students are often asked to make public presentations in STEM courses that have a presentation component.
-Inevitably, the expectations for the deaf students and their experiences in the course are different than for those of hearing students.
+Inevitably, the expectations for the deaf students and their experiences in the course are different for those of hearing students.
 Although instructors make efforts to accommodate D&HH students, there are very few existing resources to help give instructors a full understanding of the nuances, complexities, and impact of introducing variables such as ASL, captioning, interpreters, etc. into communication situations that are traditionally oral.
-Dr. Martin seeks to conduct classroom observations and interviews with D&HH students and hearing students, interpreters, NTID librarians, and instructors to uncover emotions, assumptions and preferences of D&HH students and faculty as well as best practices for evaluation and feedback.
+Dr. Martin seeks to continue interviews with D&HH students and hearing students, interpreters, NTID librarians, and instructors to uncover emotions, assumptions, and preferences of D&HH students and faculty as well as best practices for evaluation and feedback.

 Dr. Dina Newman